SanderMertens/flecs/docs/Queries.md

 An application should also prevent having sorted queries with conflicting sorting requirements.
 This can cause scenarios in which both queries are invalidating each others ordering, which can result in a resort each time an iterator is created for one of the conflicting queries.

 Sorted queries are encouraged to mark the component used for sorting as `In`.
-If a sorted query has write access to the sorted component, iterating the query will invalidate its own order which can lead to continous resorting.
+If a sorted query has write access to the sorted component, iterating the query will invalidate its own order which can lead to continuous resorting.

 Components matched through [traversal](#relationship-traversal) can be used to sort entities.
 This often results in more efficient sorting as component values can be used to sort entire tables, and as a result tables themselves do not have to be sorted.